(Incomplete: max_output_tokens)

 Forgetting the date

-Without a date, the decision becomes guesswork.
-Guesswork is not a good storage system.
+Without a date, storage becomes guesswork.
+Guesswork is not a good food safety plan.

 Special Cases for Casserole Leftovers